Derek Watt: San Diego / Los Angeles Chargers

 Watt was drafted by the San Diego Chargers in the sixth round (198th overall) in the 2016 NFL draft.
 In the 2019 season, Watt appeared in all 16 games and recorded a rushing touchdown against the Jacksonville Jaguars.
 He played for the Chargers from 2016 to 2019.
-He contributed as a running back, fullback, and in a special teams role.
+He contributed as a fullback, and in a special teams role.

 Pittsburgh Steelers

 On March 26, 2020, Watt signed a three-year, $9.75 million deal with the Pittsburgh Steelers.
 Signing with the Steelers made Watt a teammate of his younger brother T. J., an outside linebacker.
 In Week 2, against the Denver Broncos, Watt blocked a punt that resulted in a safety.
 On December 21, 2020, he was knocked out as a gunner as he was concussed after being blocked into former Badgers teammate Alex Erickson on a punt return.
 After spending the whole season mainly on a special teams role with zero yards on offense, Watt ran his first rushing plays with the Steelers in the Wild Card Round against the Cleveland Browns.

 In the 2021 season, Watt appeared in all 17 games and started four.

 During Week 8 of the 2022 season at the Philadelphia Eagles, Watt caught a one-yard touchdown on a throw from wide receiver Chase Claypool.
 In the 2022 season, Watt appeared in all 17 games and started three.
 He continued to contribute as a fullback and on special teams.

 After not being signed to a team for the 2023 season, he announced his retirement from football via Instagram on March 12, 2024.